Khananite/Marketplace/README.md

 ### Additional:

-Will use truffle suite (ganache (as a local blockchain), truffle for unit testing and deploying smart contract)
+I will use the truffle suite (ganache (as a local blockchain), truffle for unit testing and deploying the smart contract locally)

 ## Available Scripts